shreya5394/uml2480practice-tasks/README.md

-# uml2480practice-tasks
+# uml2480
-Mandatory Exercises for UML INFO 2480
+The starter package for UML INFO-2480 as of Jan 2025